varigence/docs/bimlflex/trial-process/adding-business-data-vault-performance-constructs.md

 |         |       | `BFX_RDV`  | `rdv.LNK_Product_ProductCategory` |            | `CreateBridge`  | `BRG_Product` | |
 |         |       | `BFX_RDV`  | `rdv.LNK_Product_ProductModel` |            | `CreateBridge`  | `BRG_Product` | |

+The current BimlFlex Bridge implementation allows the Bridge to start from the most granular Hub.
+The Bridge table has a unique constraint on the main Hub Business Key.
+This allows easy management of the Bridge granularity and enforces a single row filter on the starting point of the Bridge.
+It also means the Hub that is defined as `IsPrimaryHub` needs to be the most granular in the resulting Bridge table.

+The created `BRG_Product` Bridge table allows querying the Product information and its Category and Model information through a single table compared to the 5 table join necessary when querying the Hub and Link tables.

+> ![NOTE]
+> Note that the Bridge table needs to be joined to any Link Satellites tracking effectiveness of relationships as well as any relevant Satellite to provide effectiveness and validity contexts for the query.
+> More information on interpreting the BRG and PIT constructs are available here: @bimlflex-dimensional-model-from-data-vault

 ### Building PIT and BRG Tables

 Once the attributes sheet is populated with the required metadata, the PIT and BRG objects will be added by BimlFlex to the Objects sheet.
 Click the `Get All Entities` button to reload the metadata and review the objects in the Objects sheet.